 So, even if you have one inserted, it’s still important to use other means of protection, like condoms, to keep yourself safe.

 For all their pros, IUDs also come with some cons.

 With your doctor, you can weigh the benefits and risks to decide which method might be best for you.

 Both types of IUDs can come with the risk of cramps and spotting, particularly while your body gets used to the device.

 Often, these side effects go away, so it could be a matter of just getting over this initial hump.

 They also come with a small risk of pelvic infection after insertion.

-That’s why they’re generally not recommended if you’ve had an infection in this area before.
+That’s why they’re generally not recommended if you’ve had an infection in this area recently.

-If you have a history of uterine or cervical cancer or have a health condition like fibroids that affects your uterus, an IUD may not be the best option for you.
+If you have a history of uterine or cervical cancer or have a health condition like fibroids that affect your uterus, an IUD may not be the best option for you.

-Another thing to be aware of is that your IUD could move out of place.
+Another thing to be aware of is that your IUD could move out of place or perforate the uterus.